MidnightSkyUniverse/airbnb_price_classifier_with_MLflow/README.md

 # ML Pipeline for Short-Term Rental Prices in NYC

-Here is the project I've worked on for Udacity training in DevOps.
+Here is the Machine Learning project I've worked on for Udacity DevOps training.
+We aim to predict rental prices in NYC based on Airbnb data.
-For this project I transformed the code provided with the training as per the instructions.

-We explore machine learning models and building a pipeline with mlflow and hydra.
+For this project I updated the code provided with the training so all steps of the machine learning pipeline could be executed.
+I worked on EDA analyses, and with extensive model trianing for two different clean_data subsets, I decided to performed deeper data cleaning than initially suggested as this gave me slightly better model.

-The end goal is to predict rental prices in NYC based on Airbnb data.
-The Random Forest model is trained and validated with various parameters.
-Parameters that got the best MAE are included in the configuration file `config.yaml`
+Once the model was trained and validated with various parameters, I've selected the best performing model and included its parameters in `config.yaml` file.
+The model trained is Random Forest.

 Weights & Biases are used as repository of artifacts and runs.